System Design Space

 Target: >= 95%

-Shows how far the team moved away from fragile manual secret updates.
+Shows how far the team has moved away from manual updates and human error.

 Target: < 10 minutes